 Karl remembers a local hardwood bobbin mill on a 10-acre river bottom where lay a “library” of different piles of bark, all separated by species and age.
 With access to this resource he experimented, “When I got there you could buy an eight yard bucket for $2.00, any species and any age: ash, yellow birch, maple, oak.
 When you clear hardwoods you get incredibly vigorous plants.”

 With learning partners like organic grower, Eliot Coleman, who was then at the nearby Mountain School, Karl began to realize commercially available fertilizers and potting soils didn’t have any labeling declaring their ingredients.
 Karl began experimenting, making his own compost and potting soil.
 During this period, Karl also began to read extensively on the topic of organic growing.
 Among his influences were Sir Robert Howard, who developed the “Indore process”, named after a town in the state of Punjab, India, where Sir Howard had farmed in the 1920's.
-Sir Howard’s book “Soil Testament” established one of the central principles of organic farming: “Feed the soil, and the soil will feed the plants.”
+Sir Howard’s book An Agricultural Testament established one of the central principles of organic farming: “Feed the soil, and the soil will feed the plants.”
 From this principle came the Vermont Compost Company motto, “Feed the Soil.”

 Karl has been instrumental in starting a number of manure processing and composting operations.
 In 1987, Karl started Moody Hill Farm in Millerton, a greenhouse growing operation that produced its own compost and potting soils.
 That operation continues an extensive organic growing operation to this day, under the name of McEnroe Organics.

-Karl helped to found the Intervale Compost facility in Burlington, Vermont, the manure composting operations at Lemax farms in Hartland and Lylehaven Farm in East Montpelier, Vermont.
+Karl helped to found the Intervale Compost facility in Burlington, Vermont, and the manure composting operations at Lemax farms in Hartland and Lylehaven Farm in East Montpelier, Vermont.
 The current Vincent Flats composting facility in East Montpelier, operated by Vermont Compost Company, is an integral part of the operations of Fairmont Farms, a large dairy operation.
 Karl continues to offer consulting services to further the development of composting, organic growing, and sustainable egg production.

 In 1996, Karl bought the Main Street Farm in Montpelier, Vermont.
-Since that time, Vermont Compost Company has grown from a small local operation, to a company supplying soil to professional organic growers all over the country -- growers who rely on consistent, high-quality growing media, amendments, consultation, and support.
+Since that time, Vermont Compost Company has grown from a small local operation to a company supplying soil to professional organic growers all over the country -- growers who rely on consistent, high-quality growing media, amendments, consultation, and support.

 Cody, Katie, and Ruby.